josegonzalez/go-avahi-register/README.md

 ### Cat the config

-The `cat` command can be used to display the json config file:
+The `cat` command can be used to display the config file:

 ```shell
 avahi-register cat